 Ben shares his love for the game with a familiar figure from Hollywood — his childhood friend and actor Matt Damon.

 In their downtime, the friends don’t only bond by co-writing screenplays — they also play poker.
 That passionate love for the game led the two to the World Series of Poker in 2009.
 Ben decided to be on the sidelines during the tournament and let Matt show his skills.
-Unfortunately, it ended up being a bad idea and perhaps a sign for Matt to leave professional poker tournaments to his pal.
+Unfortunately, it was a bad idea and perhaps a sign for Matt to leave professional poker tournaments to his pal.

 Nonetheless, Damon’s poor performance in the WSOP didn’t stop the two from playing poker at a Beverly Hills cigar bar together with Leonardo DiCaprio and Tobey Maguire.

 As we have previously mentioned, Affleck is adamant that he’s not addicted to gambling.
-And with a net worth of $130 million, the 47-year-old probably plays for adrenaline rather than for money.
+And with a net worth of $130 million, the 47-year-old probably plays for adrenaline rather than money.

 By now, most know the story of Molly Bloom — a young cocktail waitress who became the mastermind behind high-stakes poker games aimed at the Hollywood elite.
 In 2014, Bloom published a tell-all, revealing which celebrities frequently haunted her games.
 Not surprisingly, Ben Affleck’s name appeared on the list.

-In her book, Bloom reflected on the actor’s style, describing him as a “smart player,” who looked to minimize his losses.
+In her book, Bloom reflected on the actor’s style, describing him as a “smart player” who looked to minimize his losses.
 One particular evening was engraved in her memory — it was when Affleck bought in for $50,000.
 Like most nights, the “Batman vs. Superman” actor’s game put other players to shame.

 But he didn’t stand out in a crowd just because of his poker skills in Molly’s Game.
 He also brought California charm with him.